Certain practices may help support a safe fast. This includes staying hydrated and including enough protein in your meals on the days you eat.

-Some studies suggest that consuming around 30% of a meal’s calories from protein can significantly reduce your appetite (16).
+Some studies suggest that consuming around 30% of a meal’s calories from protein may help increase feelings of fullness (

-Therefore, eating some protein on fast days could help offset some of fasting’s side effects.
+Therefore, eating some protein on fast days could help offset some of the side effects of fasting.

 Even though fasting involves abstaining from food, it’s still important to maintain a healthy lifestyle on days when you are not fasting.